-We look back at the players to have won the most penalties in Premier League history, plus the teams to have been awarded the most spot-kicks in the competition within a season.
+We look back at the players to have won the most penalties in Premier League history, plus the teams to have been awarded the most spot-kicks in the competition in a single season.

-Yesterday’s goal-fest between Fulham and Leicester City saw two penalties – one scored and one missed.
-The first penalty was won by Jamie Vardy and was notable for the fact that it drew the veteran striker level with Raheem Sterling as the player with the most spot-kicks earned in Premier League history.
+A goal-fest in May 2023 between Fulham and Leicester City saw two penalties, the first of which was won by Jamie Vardy, which had drawn the veteran striker level with Sterling as the player with the most spot-kicks earned in Premier League history.
+However, Sterling forcing a foul from West Ham’s Tomáš Souček with the score at 1-1 in the August 2023 game put him back in front of Vardy.

-It’s no surprise to see all three players feature in the top player list for most penalties won in a single season in the Premier League, but they all trail Andrew Johnson of Crystal Palace who earned eight in the 2004-05 campaign.
+It’s no surprise to see all three of Sterling, Zaha and Vardy feature in the list for most penalties won in a single season in the Premier League, but they all trail Andrew Johnson of Crystal Palace who earned eight in the 2004-05 campaign.